-Double Recovery: Support legislation to eliminate double recovery of damages and to defend 2020 reforms that brought down the excess cost of recoverable medical expenses as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
+Double Recovery: Support legislation to eliminate double recovery of damages and defend 2020 reforms that brought down the excess cost of recoverable medical expenses, as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
+Support legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated to the jury, such that phantom medical expenses or exorbitant charges are excluded from evidence.